NamespaceV/NamespaceV.github.io/BoardgameManuals/DinosaurIsland.md

 Plot twist cards: 2 (if drawn cards don't make sense together, shuffle 2nd card and draw again)

+When drawing attraction tiles (rectangular park tiles with meeple sapces on them and coin cost) only during setup - sort them bycost and put cheapest attractions on cheapest upgrade cost.

 ## Phase 1 Reaserch

 You have 3 reaserchers with strength 1,2 and 3.
 They can: